Digital AMPS: Sunset for D-AMPS in the US and Canada

 AT&T Mobility, the largest US carrier to support D-AMPS (which it refers to as "TDMA"), had turned down its existing network in order to release the spectrum to its GSM and UMTS platforms in 19 wireless markets, which started on May 30, 2007, with other areas that followed in June and July.
 The TDMA network in these markets operated on the 1900 MHz frequency and did not coexist with an AMPS network.
-Service on the remaining 850 MHz TDMA markets was discontinued along with AMPS service on February 18, 2008, except for in areas where service was provided by Dobson Communications.
+Service on the remaining 850 MHz TDMA markets was discontinued along with AMPS service on February 18, 2008, except in areas where service was provided by Dobson Communications.
 The Dobson TDMA and AMPS network was shut down March 1, 2008.

 Rogers Wireless in Canada removed all 1900 MHz IS-136 in 2003, and has done the same with its 800 MHz spectrum as the equipment failed.
 On May 31, 2007, Rogers Wireless decommissioned its D-AMPS (along with AMPS) networks and moved the remaining customers on these older networks onto its GSM network.

 Alltel, who primarily used CDMA2000 technology but acquired a TDMA network from Western Wireless, shut down its TDMA and AMPS networks in September 2008.
 US Cellular, which by then also primarily used CDMA2000 technology, shut down its TDMA network on February 10, 2009, the last in the United States.